iredmail/docs/en_US/faq/file.locations.md

 ### Log files

 * `/var/log/dovecot.log`: main log file.
+IMAP/POP3 sessions, login, lotout,
+  some error messages will be logged in this file.
-* `/var/log/dovecot-sieve.log`: sieve related log.
+* `/var/log/dovecot-sieve.log`: sieve LDA (Local Delivery Agent) related log.
+  Mail delivery related log will be logged in this file.
 NOTE: on old iRedMail releases, it's `/var/log/sieve.log`.
 * `/var/log/dovecot-lmtp.log`: LMTP related log.
+Mail delivery (via LMTP) related log will be logged in this file.
+Note: there's no such file on iRedMail-0.8.6 and old iRedMail releases.

 ## OpenLDAP